acoupi/acoupi/docs/tutorials/installation.md

 ## Other _acoupi_ installation

 Sometimes the programs might have some additional or different installation requirements.
-Please refer to the following links, if you wish to implement one of the pre-built bioacoustics classifiers model.
+Please refer to the following links, if you wish to setup _acoupi_ with one of the pre-built bioacoustics classifiers model.

 - [acoupi-batdetect2](https://github.com/acoupi/acoupi_batdetect2) (Classifiers for UK bats species)
 - [acoupi-birdnet](https://github.com/acoupi/acoupi_birdnet) (Classifiers for bird species)